jeffDevelops/expo-app-integrity/README.md

 This library requires a deployment target of iOS `14.0` or higher.

 For iOS, you'll need an Apple Developer account ($100 / year) to create an `eas` development build of your app to work with. **App Attest does not work in the Simulator**.
-You'll need to configure your development team and enable the App Attest capability for your app in XCode.
+You'll need to configure your development team and enable the App Attest capability for your app in Xcode.

 For Android, you'll need a Google Developer Profile (one-time payment of $25).
 Play Integrity API does work in emulators with the Play Store installed.